Annytomica/gene_expression/README.md

 ![not-in-dataset](assets/static/not-in-dataset-message.png)

 #### Ensembl ID
-After intial selection, if valid, the user recieves a confirmation of thier choice and a prompt to enter the ensembl ID.
+After intial selection, if valid, the user recieves a confirmation of their choice and a prompt to enter the ensembl ID.
 This ID has a very specific format and so the criteria for the ID are set out for the user to minimise input error.

 ![enter-ensembl](assets/static/ensembl_initial-choice.png)